ml242/courtPO/w06/d02/readme.md

         * Don't worry about user input.
 Start off by just hardcoding your stop and line choices in local variables.
         * Remember, you've done this in Ruby before.
 Look at your code and figure out how to do it in JavaScript.

+## Bonuses

+- Keep track of your total journeys taken.
+- If a subway ride is $2.50 give the total cost of your total journeys.